mosip/documentation/docs/sandbox-details/README.md

 # Sandbox Details

-Are you a relying party looking to integrate with e-Signet?
+Are you a relying party looking to integrate with **e-Signet**?
 We invite you to connect with us by completing the [form](https://forms.gle/sHteZEsKvPRXbUNw7) here.
 This will assist us in facilitating a seamless integration with our designated sandbox environments.

 ## Collab